 Minn.
 Stat.
 MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference § 43A.17, subd.
-9 F. Compensation Limit 1.
-Did the salary and the value of all other forms of compensation of each town employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
+9 F. Compensation Limit Did the salary and the value of all other forms of compensation of each town employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
 Stat. § 43A.17, subd.
 9 (b)?
-[This amount was \$165,333 for 2016, \$167,978 for 2017, and \$171,338 for 2018.]; or 2.
+[This amount was \$175,621 for 2019, \$178,782 for 2020, and \$180,927 for 2021.]; or 2.
 Has the Town obtained an increase in the limit from the Commissioner of Management & Budget?
 Note: Compensation limit does not apply to elected officials. §§ 15.17 & 138.17 G. Destruction of Records If the Town disposed of government records, did it do so in compliance with a validly adopted records retention schedule or "Application for Authority to Dispose of Records?"
 H. Public Purpose Ops.
 Atty.
-Gen. 442a-17, Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
+Gen. 442a-17, 1.
+Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
 Jan.
 17, 1938; 59a-22, 2.
 Did the entity refrain from paying for Christmas parties and other employee social events?
 Nov.
 23, 1966; 270-D, Aug.
 12, 1977; 174E, March 24, 1970 3.
 Did the entity refrain from paying retroactive bonuses or pay increases unless the bonus or pay increase was paid under a pre-existing agreement or pursuant to collective bargaining? § 471.6175 I. If a trust for Other Post-Employment Benefits (OPEB) was created pursuant to Minn.
 Stat.
 Section 471.6175, did the trust administrator report, no later than October 25th, to the State Auditor's Office the investment return information required by Minn.
 Stat.
 Section 471.6175, subd.
-4? § 69.031 J. If the town has an incorporated firefighters' relief association that was not covered by the voluntary statewide lump-sum volunteer firefighter retirement plan: Did the town treasurer transmit the state aid from the Commissioner of Mgmt. and Budget to the relief association treasurer: a. within 30 days of receipt; or b. for a fire relief association which had not filed a financial report with the municipality, at a later date upon the relief association's filing a financial report?
+4? § 69.031 J. If the town has an incorporated firefighters' relief association that was not covered by the statewide volunteer firefighter plan, and that has filed a financial report with the town (pursuant to Minn.
+Stat. § 424A.014) and for which there is no aid allocation agreement in place: 1.
+Did the town treasurer transmit the state aid from the Commissioner of Mgmt. and Budget to the relief association treasurer: a. within 30 days of receipt; or b. for a fire relief association which had not filed a financial report with the municipality, at a later date upon the relief association's filing a financial report?